Overview

 Regardless of the industry you’re in or the audience you’re targeting, the purpose of a blog post is two-fold:

-- To attract new site visitors through long-tail keyword
+- To attract new site visitors through long-tail keywords

 - To build up the overall credibility & authority of your site.